Weltraumschaf/commons/src/site/markdown/index.md

 # Common Utility Classes for Java

-In this  library I  collect classes  I'm using in  several projects  to minimize code duplication over the projects.
+This library provides  several tool classes in different modules.
+They help you build command line/Swing  applications, help parsing cmmand  line input, testing etc.

 ## Goal

-Goal  of  this  class  library  is  to  share  common  functionality  to  reduce duplicated  code.
+Goal  of  this  class  library  is  to  share  common  functionality  to  reduce duplicated boiler plate code.
 Further goal  is to have no external dependencies.
 Only  external  dependencies  are   [JUnit][junit]  and  [Mockito][mockito]  for testing and [Findbugs][findbugs] annotations to suppress some warnings.

 ## Usage